rileyskains/bee-pository/facts/facts.md

 Meadows, forests, gardens, wetlands, grasslands, and even deserts can all support honey bee life so long as sufficient resources are available.

+Honey bees can live in urban areas as well.
+Sometimes they choose do this naturally, but beekeepers will also encourage them to settle in areas they wouldn't normally by providing them with man-made hives to live in and lots of pollen to feed on.

 ## Bees in the Hive

 There are three different types of honey bees in a hive.
 The Queen, Workers, and Drones.
 Each one is a different size, has a different lifespan, and has a different set of jobs inside and outside of the hive.